 A typical roof’s lifespan is about 15 years.
 Without proper maintenance, weather and water damage is common.
 That’s why regular inspections are essential.

 Consider a good roof an investment in the overall value and safety of your rental property.

 Many landlords overlook the importance of curb appeal, but it’s the first thing potential rentals notice about your property.
 The trick lies in creating an attractive exterior that tenants are able to maintain without too much fuss.

 So paint the front door, fix the porch railing, plant some low-maintenance landscaping to the front yard, and get those trees and shrubs trimmed.
 Not only will your renters thank you, but the neighbors will also appreciate it.

-When you’re ready to find your next rental property, let New Western Acquisitions do the legwork.
+When you’re ready to find your next rental property, let New Western do the legwork.
 Our team of professional, licensed agents has inside market knowledge.
 They can connect you with the perfect off-market property for your unique needs.